Shalafi01/php-MovieDatabase/README.md

 [http://tomasoni-movie-db.infinityfreeapp.com](http://tomasoni-movie-db.infinityfreeapp.com)

 ## Features
 - Browse movies with details such as title, genre, year, and description
+- Discover new and most popular movies
 - Search functionality to find movies by title or genre
 - Responsive layout for desktop and mobile devices
 - Backend powered by PHP and MySQL database
-- Simple and clean UI using HTML, CSS, and vanilla JavaScript
+- Simple and clean UI using HTML, CSS, and JavaScript
+- Responsive layout for desktop and mobile devices
+- User registration and login functionality
+- Save favorite movies to personal account

 ## Technologies Used
 - PHP (server-side scripting)